BrandonCookeDev/smashgg.js/README.md

     * number | null

 ## Organizer
+An Organizer is an individual or organization in Smash.gg that organizes a tournament and is the owner of a Tournament's webpage in smash.gg

 ```javascript
 let org = new Organizer(7000, 'info@recursion.gg', '123-456-7890', '@recursiongg', 'This is where info goes lul');